Commonly Asked Questions

 Your Ballot Matters

 Many voters skip voting on judges.
-Only 47% of Florida voters feel confident about judicial elections and merit retention.
-Don't leave your ballot blank – use the Vote’s in Your Court resources to make informed decisions.
+According to a 2024 Sachs Media voter survey, only 47% of Florida voters feel confident about judicial elections and merit retention.
+Don’t leave your ballot blank – use the Vote’s in Your Court resources to make informed decisions.

 02